Wengier/dosbox-x-wiki/Guide:MS-DOS.md

   - First version to support LBA for HDDs up to 2TB, although FDISK requires patch to support HDD size greater than 64GB

 ### DOS editions
-MS-DOS was licensed by many clone manufacturers and in the early days these OEM editions were often 'personalized' to the manufacturer, and therefore it is possible that these older OEM specific editions don't work in DOSBox-X.
+MS-DOS was licensed by many clone manufacturers and in the early days these OEM editions were often 'personalized' to the manufacturer, and therefore it is possible that these older OEM specific editions don't work in DOSBox-X. Because of this, up to DOS version 3.3, it is typically easier to use the IBM PC-DOS versions in DOSBox-X.

 ## Booting DOS from disks
 Booting DOS from a disk image is pretty straight forward.
 Start DOSBox-X and you should find yourself at the DOSBox-X ``Z:\>`` prompt.
 This is not real DOS, but a 'simulated' DOS that is compatible with most DOS games and applications.
 Now type something equivalent to